EAY191 / ComboMATCH

 A precision medicine cancer trial in development

-The ECOG-ACRIN Cancer Research Group (ECOG-ACRIN) and National Cancer Institute (NCI) are developing ComboMATCH, a successor to the NCI-MATCH precision medicine trial.
+The ECOG-ACRIN Cancer Research Group (ECOG-ACRIN), National Cancer Institute (NCI) and other cooperative research groups are developing ComboMATCH, a successor to the NCI-MATCH precision medicine trial.
 Like the original trial, ComboMATCH will be a signal-seeking study.
-While NCI-MATCH treatments mostly consist of single drugs, ComboMATCH will test combinations of targeted drugs supported by preclinical in vivo evidence.
+While NCI-MATCH treatments mostly consist of single drugs, ComboMATCH will test combinations of anti-cancer drugs.
 The principal is to overcome drug resistance to single-agent therapy by developing genomically-directed targeted agent combinations.

 All combinations in the new trial will be supported by robust, preclinical in vivo evidence.
 The hypothesis behind this trial is that in vivo evidence, in particular, patient-derived xenograft (PDX) and cell-line-derived xenograft (CDX) data, can be used to predict the benefit of drug combination therapy in multiple specified patient subgroups.